-The setting we employ for DA consists in selecting a data set and splitting it into a train set (the baseline), a validation set and a test set.
+The setting we employ for data augmentation consists in selecting a data set and splitting it into a train set (the baseline), a validation set and a test set.
 The baseline is then augmented using the proposed VAE framework and generation procedure.
 The generated samples are finally added to the original train set (i.e. the baseline) and fed to a classifier.
-The whole data augmentation procedure is illustrated in Fig. 4.
+The whole data augmentation procedure is illustrated in Fig. 4 for a convolutional neural network (CNN) model as classifier.